Slack’s big redesign aims to turn newbies into power users

 Similarly, Slack borrowed a familiar email feature by giving Slack a new Compose button, which lets you type messages into a larger-than-normal window even before you’ve specified where you want them to appear.
 Why would a service that’s often accused of trying to kill email introduce something that feels so . . . e-mail-ish?
 In part, it did so to reassure newcomers who are more comfortable with email than with Slack.

 “When you’re just getting started, sometimes it can be a little intimidating to understand exactly how you navigate to a channel, then create a message,” says DeLanghe.
-Slack also found that people liked the Compose option when crafting important messages, as well for double-checking that their missives would go to the correct recipients.
+Slack also found that people liked the Compose option when crafting important messages, as well as for double-checking that their missives would go to the correct recipients.

 Much of Slack’s power comes from its array of shortcuts, integrations with other services, and even a workflow builder that lets you create your own automations.
 But all of these goodies weren’t that easy to find unless you’d figured out the arcana of “slash commands” (“Maybe you could learn them from a friend,” says DeLanghe).
 In the new version, the Compose field has a lightning-bolt icon; click it, and a menu of actions pops up.
 Even this new element reminds me a tad of an existing piece of interface design: Windows’ venerable Start button.